angular/angular/aio/content/guide/visual-studio-2015.md

 Some developers prefer Visual Studio as their Integrated Development Environment (IDE).

-This cookbook describes the steps required to set up and use the Angular [Getting Started](guide/quickstart) files in Visual Studio 2015 within an ASP.NET 4.x project.
+This cookbook describes the steps required to set up and use Angular app files in Visual Studio 2015 within an ASP.NET 4.x project.

 <div class="alert is-helpful">

-There is no *live example* for this cookbook because it describes Visual Studio, not the Angular Getting Started application itself.
+There is no *live example* for this cookbook because it describes Visual Studio, not the Angular application itself.
+It uses the starter Angular application created by the CLI command [`ng new`](cli/new) as an example.

 </div>